Flask (web framework): Werkzeug

 Werkzeug (German for "tool") is a utility library for the Python programming language for Web Server Gateway Interface (WSGI) applications.
 Werkzeug can instantiate objects for request, response, and utility functions.
 It can be used as the basis for a custom software framework and supports Python 2.7 and 3.5 and later.

 Jinja

 Jinja, also by Ronacher, is a template engine for the Python programming language.
 Similar to the Django web framework, it handles templates in a sandbox.

 MarkupSafe

 MarkupSafe is a string handling library for the Python programming language.
 The eponymous MarkupSafe type extends the Python string type and marks its contents as "safe"; combining MarkupSafe with regular strings automatically escapes the unmarked strings, while avoiding double escaping of already marked strings.

 ItsDangerous

 ItsDangerous is a safe data serialization library for the Python programming language.
 It is used to store the session of a Flask application in a cookie without allowing users to tamper with the session contents.

+Click

+Click is a Python package used by Flask to create command-line interfaces (CLI) by providing a simple and composable way to define commands, arguments, and options.